Design terminology: Printing

 UV coating

-A film or liquid spot coating which adheres to the stock.
-Can be gloss or matte finish.
+A film or liquid spot coating which adheres to the stock and can be gloss or matte finish

 Varnish